-X ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended December 31, 2016

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-Commission File Number: 0-51142

-UNIVERSAL LOGISTICS HOLDINGS, INC.

-(Exact Name of Registrant as Specified in Its Charter)

-Michigan (State or Other Jurisdiction of Incorporation or Organization)

-38-3640097 (I.R.S.
-Employer Identification No.)

-12755 E. Nine Mile Road Warren, Michigan 48089

-(Address, including Zip Code of Principal Executive Offices)

-(Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act:

-Common Stock, no par value

-(Title of class)

-The NASDAQ Stock Market LLC (Name of exchange on which registered)

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗆 No 🗵
+ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2017 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Commission File Number: 0-51142 UNIVERSAL LOGISTICS HOLDINGS, INC. (Exact Name of Registrant as Specified in Its Charter) Michigan 38-3640097 (State or Other Jurisdiction of (I.R.S.
+Employer Incorporation or Organization) Identification No.) 12755 E. Nine Mile Road Warren, Michigan 48089 (Address, including Zip Code of Principal Executive Offices) (586) 920-0100 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: Common Stock, no par value The NASDAQ Stock Market LLC (Title of class) (Name of exchange on which registered) Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes

+No
-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🗵

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🖾 No 🗖

-Indicate by checkmark whether the registrant has submitted electronically and posted on its corporate Website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for a shorter period that the registrant was required to submit and post such files).
-Yes \boxtimes No \square

-Indicate by check mark if disclosure of delinquent filers pursuant to item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. ⊠

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer", "accelerated filer", and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large Accelerated filer

-Accelerated filer Non-accelerated filer \Box (Do not check if a smaller reporting company) Smaller reporting company
+No Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes $\square$ No $\boxtimes$ Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \omega No \omega Indicate by checkmark whether the registrant has submitted electronically and posted on its corporate Website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for a shorter period that the registrant was required to submit and post such files).
+Yes 🗵 No 🗆 Indicate by check mark if disclosure of delinquent filers pursuant to item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer", "accelerated filer", "smaller reporting company", and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Large Accelerated filer Accelerated filer X Non-accelerated filer ☐ (Do not check if a smaller reporting company) Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
 Indicate by check mark whether the registrant is a shell company (as defined in Exchange Act Rule 12b-2).
-Yes 🗆 No 🗵

-As of July 2, 2016, the last business day of the registrant's most recently completed second quarter, the aggregate market value of the registrant's common stock held by non-affiliates of the registrant, based upon the closing sale price of the common stock on July 1, 2016, as reported by The Nasdaq Stock Market, was approximately \$107.7 million (assuming, but not admitting for any purpose, that all (a) directors and executive officers of the registrant are affiliates, and (b) the number of shares held by such directors and executive officers does not include shares that such persons could have acquired within 60 days of July 2, 2016).
+Yes $\square$ No $\boxtimes$ have acquired within 60 days of July 1, 2017).

-The number of shares of common stock, no par value, outstanding as of March 6, 2017, was 28,442,894.
+The number of shares of common stock, no par value, outstanding as of March 5, 2018, was 28,382,392.